 Visit each company's website to find out more about joining the service and a list of shows that each has offered to its members in the past.

-NYU Box Office has searched the city for ticket discounts and has compiled a list of websites and email lists that will provide you with student discounts, coupon codes, and rush ticket information.
+ScholasTix has searched the city for ticket discounts and has compiled a list of websites and email lists that will provide you with student discounts, coupon codes, and rush ticket information for music venues, opera and dance venues.

 Individual tickets to sports events are rarely discounted.
 Keep in mind, though, that you can nearly always pay less by purchasing your game tickets at the arena or stadium, instead of using online or phone services that charge extra fees.